Try picturing a supply-chain planner that spots late shipments before they happen and reroutes trucks on its own. That’s agentic AI in real life.

-Artificial intelligence is entering a new phase with the rise of agentic AI, systems that act independently, pursue goals, and adapt through learning.
+Systems are now able to act independently, pursue goals, and adapt through learning.
 These agents can decide what to do and work with others in multi-agent systems using tools such as self-improvement, identifying intent, and reinforcement learning.

+These systems did not possess goal-directed behaviour or adaptability, and quite a bit of human assistance was required to carry out modifications.
 They were set in their ways and couldn't change because they couldn't learn from new things or events.

 Deep learning and neural networks were added in the 2010s, which made AI more powerful.
 AI could now process language, images, and sounds.

 With this, AI planning and reasoning became more advanced.
-Agents started comprehending context, rendering their predictions on outcomes, and, at times, changing their course of action based on such predictions.
+Agents started comprehending context, rendering their predictions on outcomes, and at times, changing their course of action based on such predictions.

 This made it possible for them to work in complicated real-world situations, like teaching robots how to walk or making AI better than humans at chess.